ibmresilient/resilient-community-apps/fn_mandiant/README.md

   NOTE: If your app is available in the container-format only, there is no need to mention the integration server in this readme.
 -->

-# Mandiant Integraiton for QRadar Soar  <!-- omit in toc -->
+# Mandiant Threat Intelligence for QRadar Soar <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [Release Notes](#release-notes)